 Roadside Vegetation Control Program

 Agricultural Services maintains rural ditches to improve visibility and ensure safe road travel, allow proper drainage to prevent flooding, and prevent weeds from spreading to protect the environment and surrounding agricultural land.
-The Roadside Vegetation Control Program controls weeds, brush and trees on rural roadsides and in municipal reserves.
+The Roadside Vegetation Control Program controls weeds, brush, and trees on rural roadsides and municipal reserves.
 Control methods include:

 • tree/brush control